 When: The two festival nights are held on the tenth and eleventh days after the Mina-sankranti, when the sun enters Pisces (late March).

 Where: Chavara, Kerala, India.
 The Kottankulangara temple is just a few miles outside the city of Kollam.

 Description: The half-elephant form of Sri Ganesha represents the “queerness” found in Hinduism and is very popular with the third sex.
 Ganesha is famous as the celestial guardian and gatekeeper who removes all obstacles and is merciful to all.
 The Ganesha-caturthi festival celebrates the god’s appearance when his mother, Parvati, fashioned him from clay.
 It is celebrated all over India, but the festivities in Mumbai at Chowpatty Beach are the largest and most popular.
 Clay deities of Ganesha are worshiped for ten days and then taken in procession to the beach, amidst throngs of mostly male worshipers, where they are then immersed into the sea and dissolved.
 Most of the third-sex attendees of this festival are gay men but some crossdressers can also be found participating in the procession.

-When: The festival begins on the fourth day of the waxing moon in Bhadra (August-September) and culminates on the fourteenth day (Ganesha-visarjan).
+When: The main festival day falls on the fourth day of the waxing moon in Bhadra (August-September).

 Where: Mumbai, Maharastra, India.
 The largest celebrations occur at Chowpatty Beach.